The number of varieties in a family which contain a rational point: Introduction

 where $H$ is an anticanonical height function on $\PP^n$ and

-Here, for any variety $X$ we denote by $X^{(1)}$ the set of codimension one points of $X$, which is naturally in bijection with the set of irreducible divisors of $X$.
+Here, for any variety $X$, we denote by $X^{(1)}$ the set of codimension one points of $X$.
 Also $\res_D(b)$ denotes the residue of $b$ at $D$, which detects whether or not $b$ admits a singularity along $D$.
 In \cite{Ser90}, Serre asked whether the bounds given in (\ref{eqn:Serre}) were sharp.
-To the author's knowledge, the corresponding lower bounds have only been shown in two cases: For the family of all plane conics over $\QQ$ \cite{Hoo07} and the family of all plane \emph{diagonal} conics over $\QQ$ \cite{Hoo93}, \cite{Guo95}.
+To the author's knowledge, the corresponding lower bounds have only been shown in two cases: For the family of all plane conics over $\QQ$ \cite{Hoo07} and the family of all plane \emph{diagonal} conics over $\QQ$ \cite{Hoo93, Guo95}.
 Moreover no asymptotic formulae have been achieved for the problem as stated here (there are however results for related problems on \emph{integral} points, for example classical work of Landau \cite{Lan08} on the number of integers which may be written as a sum of two squares).